The Love Story of the Taj Mahal and the ‘Baby Taj’

 As you approach the Taj Mahal, and the details begin to define itself – so subtle, never overshadowing the alabaster paleness of the white marble – those annoyances melt away.

 There are no angles, no part of the edifice that was not beautiful.
+Do you understand how remarkable that is?

 The Taj Mahal that I got was a white one, because I came at midday, on a fairly blue sky day.
 People say that if you went at sunset or sunrise, the white marble takes on a different cast, because its slight translucence takes in the coloured spectrum at those times.